Skip to main content

 The following terminology is defined for this document.

-that forwards packets not explicitly addressed to itself as
+* IPv6 router: a node that forwards IPv6 packets not explicitly

 4. IPv6 End-User Network Architecture